This post may contain affiliate links. Read my disclosure policy.

-- I recommend lining the pan with aluminum foil or even parchment paper and letting it overhand the edges.
+- Line the pan.
+I recommend lining the pan with aluminum foil or even parchment paper and letting it overhand the edges.
 This will allow you to easily lift the peach cheesecake bars out of the pan so you can cut them nicely.

 - Chill the bowl.
 Place a metal bowl and beaters or whisk attachment for an electric hand mixer into the freezer and make sure your heavy cream is well-chilled.
 This makes it easier to whip to soft peaks without overbeating.

 - Press it down.
 Be sure to press the crust firmly into the pan. you can use your hands or a flat-bottomed glass or measuring cup.
 Pressing it in well and freezing it briefly will ensure it holds together when cut.

 - 8 x 8-inch square pan – I like having a couple of these around.
 I use them for this recipe, and when I make Gluten Free Lemon Bars or Monster Cookie Bars.
 But having two also makes it easy to use one to firmly press the mixture down into the other pan when I am no-bake energy bars.

 - Hand mixer – this simple, inexpensive one from Hamilton Beach is great for recipes like this because I can use the whisk attachment to whip the cream without having to haul out my big stand mixer, then just swap that out for the beaters to blend the cream cheese mixture.